Colin George: Later years (1993–2016)

 In 1993 George returned to England to resume his career as an actor and the following year joined the Royal Shakespeare Company, where he spent two seasons (1994–1996 and 1997–1999).
 His roles included Aragon in The Merchant of Venice and Alonso in The Tempest, as well as understudying the leads in both plays, and Angelo in Measure for Measure.
 His other productions included ‘Peer Gynt’ at the Young Vic and Simon Callow's production of Les Enfants du Paradis at the Barbican.

-After leaving the RSC, George toured a number of shows around the country, most of which premiered at the Edinburgh Festival Fringe, including Me and Shakespeare, Image of an Actor, The Black Monk, Lying for a Living, Shakespeare’s London and My Son—Will!
+After leaving the RSC, George toured a number of shows around the country, most of which premiered at the Edinburgh Festival Fringe, including Me and Shakespeare, Image of an Actor, The Black Monk, Lying for a Living, Shakespeare’s London and in 1999 with My Son—Will! at Venue 40 The Quaker Meeting House, Edinburgh.

 George also acted in touring shows, playing the roles of Polonius and the Gravedigger in Hamlet with the Oxford Stage Company in 1996 and Underwood in Alan Bennett's The Lady and the Van at the Birmingham Rep in 2000–01.
 In 2002, he was awarded a Joseph Rowntree Fellowship to write and tour a show about the life of George Fox, founder of the Quakers.
 George also had a number of television and film roles (see section below).

 In 2011 George was invited by the Artistic Director of the Crucible Theatre, Daniel Evans, to join the company for the 40th anniversary production of Othello, in which he played the roles of Brabantio and Gratiano.
 This production was to be his last professional role performed on the stage he had created.

 Following Othello, George produced the first draft of a book about his experience of designing and building the Crucible Theatre, before his death on 15 October 2016 at the age of 87.
 In 2020 his son, Tedd, edited the manuscript into a book – Stirring Up Sheffield: An insider's account of the battle to build the Crucible Theatre – which was published by Wordville Press in November 2021, and won the Society for Theatre Research's 2022 Theatre Book Prize.